-- a.
-The GPA for any session shall be based on the final grades in all courses taken during that session, including single term courses repeated in the second term and courses extra to the degree program; - An alphabetical grade of WF will be counted as a numeric grade of 1.0 in the computation of the GPA; - Grades of Credit/No Credit and Pass/Fail will not be included in the computation of the GPA; - d.
-The sessional GPA will be rounded to the nearest single decimal place using standard rounding rules - that is, it will be rounded up with a value of 5 or greater in the second decimal place and rounded down with a value of 4 or less in the second decimal place.
+- in all courses taken during that period, including single term courses repeated in the second term and courses extra to the degree program; - b.
+Grades of Credit/No Credit and Pass/Fail will not be included in the computation of the GPA; - c.
+The GPA will be rounded to the nearest single decimal place using standard rounding rules that is, it will be rounded up with a value of 5 or greater in the second decimal place and rounded down with a value of 4 or less in the second decimal place.